Carmelo Borg Pisani: During World War II

 There, Borg Pisani was recognized by one of his childhood friends, Cpt.
-Tom Warrington, who denounced him.
+Tom Warrington (1912-1994), who denounced him.
 British Intelligence kept him under arrest in a house in Sliema till August.
 He was then transferred to Corradino prison, accused of treason.
-On 12 November 1942 he stood trial under closed doors in front of three judges, headed by Chief Justice of Malta Sir George Borg, and defended by two lawyers.
-His plea that he had renounced British citizenship by returning his passport and acquisition of Italian citizenship (which would have granted him status of prisoner of war) was not upheld by the military court.
-On 19 November 1942 he was publicly sentenced to death for espionage, for taking up arms against the Government and forming part of a conspiracy to overthrow the government.
-His execution by hanging took place at 7:30AM on Saturday, 28 November, after rejection of pleas for reversal and for clemency.
+On 12 November 1942, he stood trial under closed doors in front of three judges, headed by Chief Justice of Malta Sir George Borg, and defended by two lawyers.
+His plea that he had renounced British citizenship by returning his passport and acquisition of Italian citizenship (which would have granted him the status of prisoner of war) was not upheld by the military court.
+On 19 November 1942, Borg Pisani was sentenced to death for espionage, for taking up arms against the Government and forming part of a conspiracy to overthrow the government.

+Borg Pisani's brother, Paulo Borg who was a priest, tried in vain to save Carmelo's life by submitting a petition to the Governor of Malta, John Vereker, 6th Viscount Gort and beseeched him to use the prerogative of mercy, and to reverse the sentence to long-term, or life imprisonment instead of execution.
+The petition for clemency was denied with a note stating that the Governor "sees no reason to interfere with the course of the law".His execution by hanging took place at 7:30am on Saturday, 28 November.
+Feliċjan Bilocca (1914-1987) was the priest that gave him his last rites and accompanied him to his execution.
 His remains, initially buried inside Corradino Prison, are now in the ossuary of the cemetery of Paola.

 According to Mark Harwood, Borg Pisani might have been betrayed by the Italian Fascists themselves, who by sending him alone on an espionage mission to Malta (where he was very likely to be captured and executed) could have been looking for a propaganda coup against the British with the Maltese population at the height of the war — but the plan did not work.
 Frank Leighton considered him "a gullible victim of fascist Italy's propaganda".